MOUNTAIN HOME DIVORCE LAWYER

 Finding yourself in the middle of a divorce proceeding or child custody battle in Mountain Home can be a tense, stressful and highly emotional experience, particularly in situations where the situation is not amicable.
 Finding the right legal resources in Mountain Home can be difficult especially if you are facing a military divorce.

 Whether you are filing for divorce, or have been served papers by your spouse, it is critical that you have a reliable, experienced legal professional on your side, to help ensure the best possible outcome for you and your family.

 WHAT ARE THE GROUNDS FOR DIVORCE?

 There are two main options when it comes to filing for divorce: fault-based, or no-fault based.
+An Idaho divorce lawyer will be able to discuss which option is best for you.
 This will be the first consideration when it comes to getting your divorce started and will determine the path your case takes.

 No-fault divorces are common, and the reason is typically “irreconcilable differences”.
 This means that nothing needs to be proven, and no one needs to be blamed – this is a good option for couples who are amicable and want a fast, painless arrangement.
 A no-fault divorce can also be granted if spouses have been living apart for at least five years.